mgienow/100DOC/log.md

 **Today's progress:** Earlier: worked on FCC object oriented programming module.
 Later: at Betamore Academy for github smackdown, i mean, learning to finally branch clone and merge like a champ.

 link to the work: https://github.com/mgienow/

+##Day 35 2/8/2017
+**Today's progress:** Finished FCC OOP section and finally on to Basic JavaScript Alogrithm challenges!
+W00t!
+Set up a github repo to host my solutions and track my progress!

+link to the work: https://github.com/mgienow/Free-Code-Camp-Basic-Algorithm-Scripting